5 Steps to Overcome Imposter Syndrome

 Imposter syndrome isn’t a roadblock - it’s a part of the journey.

-Your couples don't need perfection.
-They need someone who cares about them, who shows up ready to serve, and who's willing to put their photographic talent into this special day and do it with heart and a passion for excellence.
+Your couples don’t need perfection.
+They need someone who cares about them, who shows up ready to serve, and who’s willing to put their photographic talent into this special day - doing it with heart and a passion for excellence.

 Take one last breath…now get to work.
 You got this!